cs1302uga/cs1302-tutorials/exceptions/exceptions1.md

 // <---- ✗ nor any of the lines below
 ```

-There are two high-level strategies for dealing with this kind of scoping issue:
+There are two high-level strategies for dealing with this kind of scoping issue.
+You should be aware of the first
+strategy but you should always try to use the second strategy as it leads to more elegant solutions that are
+easier to program.
+These two strategies are outlined below:

 1. Increase the symbol's scope by declaring and initializing it on a line
    that precedes the enclosing try-block and changing original declaration to a